microsoft/AddingSpeechToBots/JFK-Example/README.md

 1. Download the source code

     Download the source code for the bot from the Build blade of the new Web App Bot resource.
-This download is a Visual Studio solution that we will customize with our own code and resources.
+We will use this Visual Studio solution template to customize with our own code and resources.

     We could start a project from scratch, but it's easier to start with one created by the Bot Service, since it already includes the information needed to publish and run the bot in the Azure cloud.